DrMarkusVoss/pumla/README.md

 `pumla` = PlantUML Manager

 ### Idea
+It seems that PlantUML is quite liked by a lot of software developers.
+With PlantUML they do architecture documentation even without an architect forcing them to do.
+One of the reasons for that is the text-based and code-like approach, I guess.

+But PlantUML has a big drawback from my point of view (the systems and software architect point of view): with PlantUML you basically program diagrams.
+What the architect would like to do is to program a system/software model with the possibility to re-use the once-modelled elements in different views on different diagrams exposing different aspects, attributes, interactions and relations.

+So the approach with `pumla` is to dock onto the success of PlantUML but to extend it in order to get rid of the "no re-usable model" drawback.

-In order to enable systematic re-use for architecture models with PlantUML, `pumla` is intended to be an extension around PlantUML to organize and enable this systematic re-use.
+Therefore, in order to enable systematic re-use for architecture models with PlantUML, `pumla` is intended to be an extension around PlantUML to organize and enable this systematic re-use.

 ### Use Cases & Principles
 - Architecture modelling of bigger software solutions using PlantUML
 - Have the same model elements in different diagrams as single source entities
-- Create an arc42 architecture documentation based on common PlantUML description patterns
 - Keep the architecture descriptions close to the Source Code --> Architecture as text
 - Allow modularity of the architecture elements and loose coupling --> no complicated include mechanisms with "paths" that then make refactoring hard --> architecture modelling files can be everywhere in the source tree and will be found.
+- Create an arc42 architecture documentation based on common PlantUML description patterns

 ### Context Diagram
 Here's an overview of the idea.
 It's solution is in parts still unclear, but it evolves.

+In blue you can see the parts developed as `pumla` and how they interact with other applications and documents during software development.

 ![](./arch/01_context/pumla_context.png)